FilippoSpz/PA-FileArray/README.md

 - If the file path is invalid or inaccessible, the program will display an error message.
 - If an unrecognized command is provided, the program will print: unrecognized command.

 ---

+### `GZIPFileArray` Class

+The `GZIPFileArray` class extends the `FileArray` class to handle files compressed in GZIP format.

+---

+## Features (GZIPFileArray)
+1. **Reading Compressed Files**:
+   - Overrides the `read` method to read integer arrays from GZIP-compressed files using `GZIPInputStream`.

+2. **Writing Compressed Files**:
+   - Overrides the `write` method to write integer arrays to GZIP-compressed files using `GZIPOutputStream`.

+---

+## Differences from `FileArray`:
+- Uses compressed streams (`GZIPInputStream` and `GZIPOutputStream`) for reading and writing data.
+- Maintains the same interface and behavior as the base class, with added support for compression.

+---

+## Usage:
+The `GZIPFileArray` class is ideal for reducing the storage space required for binary files while preserving the ability to read and write integer arrays transparently.

+---

+## Example:
+      GZIPFileArray gzipFileArray = new GZIPFileArray("example.zip", 10);
+      gzipFileArray.incrementAll();
+      gzipFileArray.print();

+---